 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to vaccinations for hepatitis A or hepatitis B. You may not be able to receive this vaccine if you are allergic to yeast or neomycin.
+You should not receive this vaccine if you have had an allergic reaction to any type of hepatitis A or hepatitis B vaccine or to neomycin or yeast.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.